Introduction goes here

 15

-And it is ordered to the seneschal of Gascony and the constable of Bordeaux to deliver the said land of [CondatLibourne ] and they made have and hold it in the said form.
+And it is ordered to the seneschal of Gascony and the constable of Bordeaux or one of them to deliver to Foussat the said land of Condat and they have and hold it in the said form.

 By the same brief.